-Did you know that you can get down to single digit bodyfat and look like an elite level pro athlete in just three easy, twenty minute workouts per week?
+Did you know that you can get down to single digit bodyfat and look like an elite level pro athlete by training for just 10 minutes a day, twice a week?

 And you can do it while eating whatever you want?
 It’s true…cuz I heard it on the radio… and read it on the internet.

 Eight minute abs.
 That’s right folks, in just eight minutes a day you can get the abs of Cheik Congo (pictured).
 All it takes is a quick crunch workout.